 By Inntravellers, James & Fiona Clarke, travelling in September

-Day 2 Yorkshire on sea: Excellent breakfast, also on terrace with stunning views.
+Day 2 Yorkshire-on-sea: Excellent breakfast, also on terrace with stunning views.
 Pick up picnic, which is huge, and ready to set off at 09:30.
 Taken by road about 5 miles south to Cala Domestica, a pretty inlet with golden sand and azure sea.
 We enjoy our picnic looking out to sea.
 We eventually descend to Buggerru where we explore, have a Sardinian brewed beer which quenched the thirst.
 Opt to take bus back to Portixeddu and then walk last km off-road to the hotel.
 Some wonderful scenery and views in wonderful weather.
+The limestone, the quarry remains and buildings remind us of the Yorkshire Dales, but with a change of climate and moved to the sea!
 Supper is again on the terrace and we enjoy spaghetti with mussels, pasta with vegetables, tuna, beefsteak, panna cotta and millefeuille.

 Day 3 Grand old Duke of York by the sea: Another fine morning with breakfast on terrace.
 We set off from hotel towards the sea.
+In typical style, Inntravel "marched us up to the top of the hill and then marched us down again".
 Whilst avoiding roads we are also treated to splendid views over the sea and farmland.
 We go down to the sea to look at a view point, before turning inland to again climb up, through a pass and then to get round deep valley.
 We see our end point from here and know we will be rewarded with sandy beaches and swimming.
 Finally pass through sheep farm and head to sea greeted by beautiful cove.
 We head down to some rocks for a base and to sit.We get picked up and head for about 30 minutes before arriving at Agriturismo Sa Perda Marcado.
 We have a very good meal of vegetable salad on biscuit, bean and rosemary soup, followed by 'internal' lamb (we recognise as mainly liver), aubergine and tomato dish along with four cheeses!
 Finished with a marzipan sweet and limoncello cream.
 It is all absolutely excellent.

 Day 6 Downhill to the sea: As we are starting at about 350m and heading to the sea it must be downhill!
 And so it is, a few short climbs, almost all relatively easy on the feet.
 Often a few butterflies, plenty sign of deer and cork oaks.
 The walk follows the river, dry, which we cross frequently.
 Finally we cross a 'iron ore red' river, Rio Rosso.
 After another excellent picnic (La Miniera has been the best, meat and cheese and plenty of fruit) we return to the road and head to our final hotel, Residence Sciopadroxiu.The site is among eucalyptus trees, with six apartments, in which we are located.
 The restaurant and bar is about a five minute walk away.
 I have excellent spaghetti pescara, which has mussels, clams, calamari and crab units shell and F has clam spaghetti, also very tasty.
 Follow with chicken and pepper, calamari, mixed salad and chips.
 Panna cotta and tiramisu finish it off.
 Very enjoyable.